Send the link below via email or IMCopy

 Chris van Wyk was born in Soweto and lived in Riverlea where he went to school.
 He worked for a non-government organisation called the South African Committee for Higher Education as an educational writer.
 He was also the editor of Staffrider and started the short-lived Wietie magazine with fellow poet, Fhazel Johennesse.
 He once said, "I skinder more than most women," and this inspired many of his stories.
 He has written over 20 books, including poetry collections and children's stories.
 His first volume of poetry in 1979 - It is time to go home - won the prestigious Olive Schreiner Prize the following year.

 Unlike many South African writers who wrote "as a weapon against apartheid", van Wyk preferred to use humour as his primary weapon.
 "We've got our own magic, lots of it," he says.
 He married his childhood sweetheart, Kathy, and has two children.
-They still live in Riverlea.
+He died in October 2014.